What Is Epithelial Mesothelioma?

 Where can I get treatment for epithelial cell mesothelioma?

-The nation’s top cancer centers have the best resources to treat epithelial mesothelioma.
 Look for mesothelioma specialists with years of experience treating pleural and peritoneal mesothelioma.
-Oncologists need training to treat this cell type.
-Our Patient Advocates and our Doctor Match program can help you find a top doctor who treats epithelial mesothelioma.
+Oncologists need training to treat epithelioid mesothelioma.
+Our Patient Advocates can help you find a top doctor who treats epithelial mesothelioma.

 Can epithelioid mesothelioma be prevented?

 Asbestos exposure is the primary cause of mesothelioma.
 Avoiding it is the best way to prevent mesothelioma.
-If you have a history of asbestos exposure, talk to your doctor about cancer screenings.
-These may aid in an early diagnosis.
+If you have a history of asbestos exposure, talk to your doctor about cancer screenings, which may aid in an early diagnosis.

 Is epithelioid mesothelioma curable?

-Researchers look for mesothelioma patients with the epithelioid cell type for clinical trials.
-These patients have the disease’s most common cell type.
-Researchers want to know how a treatment will affect most patients with mesothelioma.
+Researchers are constantly looking for mesothelioma patients with the epithelioid cell type for clinical trials.
+They seek out these participants because epithelioid is the disease’s most common cell type.
+Studying epithelioid patients lets researchers learn how a drug or therapy will affect most patients diagnosed with mesothelioma.

 Recommended Reading